Vonau's book describing Wagner's role in Alsace |

 Last Monday, Red Baron listened to a presentation by le professeur Jean-Laurent Vonau, historian de Strasbourg, about Robert Wagner.

-My American friends will immediately think of Natalie Wood's husband, but here I refer to the so-called bourreau d'Alsace (executioner of Alsace) of the same name.
+My American friends will immediately think of Natalie Wood's husband, but here I refer to the so-called bourreau d'Alsace (the Hangman of Alsace) of the same name.
 The lecturer informed the large audience that Wagner's original name was Robert Backfisch.

 Literarily translated, Backfisch means fried fish but is an archaic German label for a teenage girl.